npalomin/sind/training.md

 > _Exterior_.
 A demarcated private land that contains one or more functional units.

 ## Basemap
 The basemap to conduct the survey is composed originally of two polygon layers: "Building" and "Parcel" which we conceptualize as "Functional Unit" and "Exterior" respectively.
 Polygons are closed shapes from which certain geometric properties can be derived (e.g. area, perimenter).
 There are more than 1000 "Functional Units" polygons on the basemap of the survey area each of which have a unique identifier, the __Functional Unit Code(FUC)__.
-Similarly, "Exterior" units polygons have a unique identifier, and they can have a one-to-many realtionship with the "Functional Units" (i.e. multi-units industrial estates).
+Similarly, "Exterior" units polygons have a unique identifier, however these are less polygons because they can have a one-to-many realtionship with the "Functional Units" (i.e. multi-units industrial estates).

 <img src="https://npalomin.github.io/sind/timg/bmap.png" width="700">